MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Offline Diagnostics notifications

 This an update for an existing feature called [Offline Diagnostics](hololens-diagnostic-logs.md#offline-diagnostics).
 Previously, there was no clear indicator to users that they had triggered diagnostic collection or it had completed.
 Now added in [Windows Holographic, version 21H2](hololens-release-notes.md#windows-holographic-version-21h2), there are two forms of audiovisual feedback for Offline Diagnostics.
 The first being toasts notifications displayed for both when collection starts and completes.
-These will be displayed when the user is logged in and has visuals.
+These are displayed when the user is logged in and has visuals.

 ![Toast for collecting logs.](./images/logcollection1.jpg)

 ![Toast when log collection is complete.](./images/logcollection2.jpg)

-Because users often use Offline Diagnostics as a  log gathering mechanism for when they don’t have access to a display, can’t log in or are still in OOBE there will also be an audio cue played when logs are gathered.
-This sound will be played in addition to the toast notification.
+Because users often use Offline Diagnostics as a  log gathering mechanism for when they don’t have access to a display, can’t log in or are still in OOBE there is also an audio cue played when logs are gathered.
+This sound is played in addition to the toast notification.

-This new feature will be enabled when your device updates, and doesn’t need to be enabled or managed.
-In any event that this new feedback can’t be displayed or heard, Offline Diagnostics will still be generated.
+This new feature is enabled when your device updates, and doesn’t need to be enabled or managed.
+In any event that this new feedback can’t be displayed or heard, Offline Diagnostics are still generated.

 We hope with this newer addition of audiovisual feedback it’s easier to gather diagnostic data, and more quickly be able to troubleshoot your problems.